gaomeng1900/mapshaper--simplify/README.md

 However Mapshaper is not designed to be called programmatically on the fly.
 Nor to be light-weighted.
-The browser version of it is enormous with dependencies like buffer-es6 as polyfills since it's originaly designed to run in a node.js evirenment.
+The browser version of it is enormous with dependencies like buffer-es6 as polyfills since it's originally designed to run in a node.js environment.

-That's why I extracted the geojson simplification part and minify it as much as posible.
+That's why I extracted the geojson simplification part and minify it as much as posable.

 This is a smaller version that only supports polygon features.
 Check out [mapshaper-simplify](https://github.com/gaomeng1900/mapshaper-simplify).